The Night Out Theatre Restaurant

 The Night Out Theatre Restaurant in Horsefair, Birmingham, was one of the country's premier cabaret venues throughout the 1970s and early 1980s.

+Building

 The venue was custom built, with interior design by Todd Kingman.
-A 1400-seat auditorium, with all seats dining, was similar in style to the 'Moulin Rouge' but more glitzy.
+A 1400-seat auditorium, with all seats dining, was similar in style to the Moulin Rouge but more glitzy.

 The kitchen served an average of 1000 meals per night, six nights a week, and was split into two in later years, with 'Kitchen 2' dealing exclusively with the a-la-carte part of the extensive menu.

+History

-The venue was owned and operated by Trust House Forte (THF), Forte Group later 'Entam Leisure' (part of the Forte Group), then 'First Leisure', which also controlled London's 'Talk of the Town' Talk of the Town (nightclub) and 'The Golden Garter' in Manchester.
+The venue was owned and operated by Trust House Forte (THF), Forte Group later 'Entam Leisure' (part of the Forte Group), then 'First Leisure', which also controlled London's Talk of the Town and The Golden Garter in Manchester.

+The Night Out first opened in April 1975.
+The First General Manager was Clive Preston, later succeeded by Paul Lillicrap.